AlejandroMC28/ptfi_externaldb/README.md

-# Mapping the Origins of Molecular Signals in Food
+# Mapping the origins of molecular signals in food by integrative analysis of untargeted metabolomics with chemical databases

 **Alejandro Mendoza Cantu, Julia M. Gauglitz, Wout Bittremieux**